 The lessons learned from this new understanding are now being published by many researchers working on several issues as well as on overall health, safety, equity and social development.
 The implications of this new, basically different approach are quite profound and go beyond the traditional call multiple intervention approaches and programs which we have all promoted for the past twenty years.
 Here are the some of the new strategies, logic models, and ways of identifying issues and programs that are emerging from this ecological and systems-based approach.

-- Promote not only multiple interventions but also promote actions at multiple levels in multiple systems
+- Promote not only multiple interventions at the school level but also promote actions at multiple levels in multiple systems

 - Use different program logic models than the traditional, linear, medical model, where a priority issue is selected based on medical grounds, a short term (2-3 years)intervention is selected and tested for dose, duration and intensity in controlled conditions and then the experimental results are applied in controlled conditions elsewhere with expectations of life long impacts.
 Instead we can: